 However, these are just some of the reasons your license can be suspended or revoked—there are quite a few others.

 The lengths of suspension and revocation periods vary depending on the circumstances.
-But once the suspension or revocation is complete, you'll typically need to pay a reinstatement fee of $50 and might need to meet other conditions before you can lawfully drive again.
+But once the suspension or revocation is complete, you'll typically need to pay a reinstatement fee of $50.
+You also might need to pay other fees and costs and meet other conditions before you can lawfully drive again.
+(W. Va.
+Code § 17B-3-9 (2026).)

 Driving on a suspended or revoked license is normally a misdemeanor.
 A conviction carries: